Skip to main content

 Entry requirements

-- Current employment in the field of nursing specialisation.
+• Current or recent employment for a minimum of 12 months full-time equivalent in the field of nursing specialisation.

 All applicants must provide evidence of current employment or recent experience in their field of nursing specialisation in their application.

-Hospital-trained nurses with current registration may also be considered.
+Hospital-trained nurses with current AHPRA registration as a Division 1 registered nurse may also be considered.

 English language requirements